fbpx

 Today we’re taking a look at each of these things in detail and offering a few suggestions on how you can prepare for a brownout or blackout in your area of the country.

-This can also shock your fish as temperature changes begin to be less stable.
+Temperature changes can shock your fish as temperature changes begin to be less stable.
 Too hot and your fish will die, too cold and your fish will die.
-(If you’re not sure what your water temperature should be, click here.)
+The optimum temperature for tropical fish is between 75°– 80° F or (24° – 26.5°C).
+Of course, this will depend on the type of fish and aquarium that you have.

 As temperature increases, water also loses its ability to retain oxygen.
 Since salt water contains less oxygen than fresh water, oxygen depletion occurs much faster in marine aquariums.
-While tropical fish can generally handle warmer temperatures; reefs, coral and reef invertebrates typically prefer cooler temps.
+While tropical fish can generally handle warmer temperatures, living reefs, coral and reef invertebrates typically prefer cooler temps.

 One thing you can do to stay prepared is keep clean, purified, frozen water in gallon jugs in your freezer.